What to do if…

 Important note

-This is general information, not a diagnosis.
-If symptoms are rapidly worsening or you have any breathing/swallowing symptoms, treat it as an emergency and call 911.
+This is general information, not a diagnosis, and not medical or other professional advice.
+If symptoms are rapidly worsening or you have breathing, swallowing, fainting, or severe allergic-type symptoms, treat it as an emergency and call 911.

 Additional Resources